sandbender/kragle_docs/What_is_Kragle.md

 - Stacks can be configured to **not** run automatically, but instead can be be run directly by you OR as a url that only runs when accessed

+#### Am I limited to using only the sites/services for which you already have support?
+##### Can I connect Kragle to my own website/service/app/server/etc, or a 3rd party service which isn't already listed on your site?

+No, and Yes, respectively :) While it requires some technical knowledge, **any** user is able to add support for new sites/apps/etc with **no interaction required** from the Kragle team.
+Our system supports this feature natively, and was a core requirement when we initially built Kragle - we want the entire system to be as flexible as possible and to encourage the community to add new action types and share them with others, etc.

+The only time Kragle involvement is required is if/when a site or service requires some form of authorization (ie: logging in/granting permission/etc) for the operation a Kragle stack is going to perform.
+In this situation, we are automatically notified that a new action type has been created which requires authentication, and we will immediately add the appropriate support.

+(*Technical details: Simple auth types are already built-in, so if for example the service you with to connect to uses HTTP Basic authentication, this is already available and configurable by an end-user when creating a new action type.

+For more complicated scenarios, we have pluggable auth support and an extensive system for adding OAuth support for new services.
+What this means is that in most cases, if you add a new action that talks to a site requiring OAuth or some other non-trivial authentication, we will add support for it immediately (as soon as we're notified that new auth support is required, which will happen automatically).
+Adding the new support, due to the pluggable auth system in use on our back-end, can typically be done in less than an hour (usually **much** less), and our commitment is to complete any new auth support in less than 24 hours from the time we're notified*)

 ##### [Next Topic: How it works](./How_it_works.md)